 In 2009, the music publishing company that owns the rights to the Australian children's song "Kookaburra

 " sued the "Down Under" songwriters, claiming the flute riff copied the children's classic.
-On February 4, 2010, Justice Jacobson ruled in favour of Larrakin Music who own "Kookaburra's" publishing rights - the song having been originally penned by music teacher Marion Sinclair in 1932.
-In his judgment he said that Men At Work had infringed Larrikin's copyright because "Down Under" reproduced "a substantial part of Kookaburra."
+On February 4, 2010, a judge ruled in favor of Larrakin Music, which owned the "Kookaburra" publishing rights - the song having been originally penned by music teacher Marion Sinclair in 1932.
+In his judgment, he said that Men At Work had infringed Larrikin's copyright because "Down Under" reproduced "a substantial part of Kookaburra."

 Hay said after the judgment: "I'll go to my grave knowing 'Down Under' is an original piece of work.
 In over 20 years no one noticed the reference to 'Kookaburra.'
 Marion Sinclair never made any claim that we had appropriated any part of her song, and she was alive when 'Down Under' was a hit.
 Apparently she didn't notice either."

 Greg Ham, who contributed the controversial flute part, told Melbourne's The Age

 newspaper: "It will be the way the song is remembered, and I hate that.
 I'm terribly disappointed that that's the way I'm going to be remembered - for copying something."